OMGdaDPS/stuff/README.md

 Things added | Description
 ------------ | -------------
-Fancy Bash Prompt| Bash prompt from [Parrot OS](https://parrotlinux.org/) Coming soon! | Coming soon!
+Fancy Bash Prompt| Bash prompt from [Parrot OS](https://parrotlinux.org/) WoeUSB install | How to install on Debian/Ubuntu based systems Coming soon!| Coming soon!

 Need to figure out how to embed images into the README...